Sudhansh6/sudhansh6.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts: true  # includes a list of the newest posts
+latest_posts:
   enabled: true
-    scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true
-    limit: 3 # leave blank to include all the blog posts
+  limit: 3
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I’m Sudhansh, a second-year Master’s student in Computer Science at [UC San Diego](https://ucsd.edu), specializing in Artificial Intelligence.
+I'm Sudhansh, a second-year Master's student in Computer Science at [UC San Diego](https://ucsd.edu), specializing in Artificial Intelligence.
 I graduated with honors in Computer Science and Engineering from [IIT Bombay](https://www.iitb.ac.in), where I also pursued a minor in Entrepreneurship.

 I emphasize learning and am deeply curious about exploring new domains and ideas.
 I enjoy connecting concepts across fields to develop novel algorithms and solve complex problems.
-I’m passionate about solving challenging problems in Computer Vision, Machine Learning, and Spatial Computing, particularly in bridging cutting-edge research and real-world applications.
+I'm passionate about solving challenging problems in Computer Vision, Machine Learning, and Spatial Computing, particularly in bridging cutting-edge research and real-world applications.
 My work spans areas like 3D reconstruction, Generative AI, and Statistical Modeling, with a strong emphasis on delivering robust and efficient systems.

 <div class="container-toggle">
   <ul class="nav nav-tabs" id="myTab" role="tablist">